Create a security group rule

 You can:

-- create rules one at a time - create a rule for inbound traffic or outbound traffic through the Control Panel or OpenStack CLI;
+- create rules one by one — create an ingress traffic rule or an egress traffic rule via the Control panel or OpenStack CLI;

-.jsonfile with the description of the necessary rules and upload it to the control panel.
+.jsonfile with the descriptions of the required rules and upload it to the Control panel.

-Through the Control Panel and Add File, you can create a rule with TCP, UDP, ICMP, or Any (all protocols).Through the OpenStack CLI, you can create a rule with any protocol.
+Via the Control panel and adding a file, you can create a rule with the TCP, UDP, ICMP, or Any protocol.
+Via OpenStack CLI, you can create a rule with any protocol.

 OpenStack CLI